wp-plugins/stout-google-calendar/readme.txt

 == Upgrade Notice ==

+= 1.0.8 - 2011-01-26 =
+Upgrade fixes issue of slashes appearing in calendar name in widgets.

 = 1.0.7 - 2010-12-01 =
 Upgrade to fix issue if getting error messages because JSON.php file cannot be included.